HuihanYang-Arya/DDA4210_Group_project/README.md

 2. Crossed Eyes Ratio

-    This one is calculated with hands
+    This one is calculated with hands.

 3. LDM
     **UNDER MAINTAIN**